Penalty Learning for Optimal Partitioning using Multilayer Perceptron: Experiments

-\paragraph{Cross-validation setup} For each dataset, every sequence is assigned a unique identifier, referred to as sequenceID.
-The dataset is then divided into six folds based on sequenceID.
-During each iteration, one fold is designated as the test set, while the remaining five folds form the train set.
-This process is iterated six times, yielding six test accuracy rates.
-Figure \ref{fig:acc_comp} illustrates the median accuracy rate across all six test folds, along with the corresponding 25th and 75th percentile intervals.
+\paragraph{Results} This study uses 3 large datasets, as detailed in Table \ref{tab:datasets}.
+Each dataset is split into 6 similar size folds.
+In each iteration, 1 fold is designated as the test set, and the remaining 5 folds form the train set, with the process yield 6 test accuracy rates (Figure \ref{fig:acc_comp}) and F1 scores (Figure \ref{fig:F1_comp}) for each method.